yarisvt/tyk-docs/tyk-docs/content/integrate/api-auth-mode/json-web-tokens.md

 With Tyk, so long as a JSON Web Token provides two simple claims, only one of which is Tyk specific, integration can be easily achieved.

 To integrate a JSON Web Token based IDP (Identity Provider) with Tyk, all you will need to do is ensure that your IDP can add a custom claim to the JWT that lists the policy ID to use for the bearer of the token.
-Tyk will take care of the rest, ensuring that the rate limits and quotas of the underlying identity of the bearer are maintained across JWT token re-issues, so long as the “sub” (or whichever identity claim you chose to use) is available and consistent throughout and the policy that underpins the security clearance of the token exists too.
+Tyk will take care of the rest, ensuring that the rate limits and quotas of the underlying identity of the bearer are maintained across JWT token re-issues, so long as the "sub" (or whichever identity claim you chose to use) is available and consistent throughout and the policy that underpins the security clearance of the token exists too.

-The following guide explains how the JWT process in Tyk works, and how to set up a JWT-enabled API.

-## JSON Web Tokens

-Please see [this section][1].

-[1]: /docs/security/your-apis/json-web-tokens/
+See [JSON Web Tokens](https://tyk.io/docs/security/your-apis/json-web-tokens/) in the **Security** section for more details.